 We’ll be adding content on service design including case studies and blogs from our work through our blog pages.

 Our delivery approach adopts the best practice methodologies set out in the UK Government’s Agile approach to project delivery.
 This means following an iterative or incremental approach, adjusting as we go along always focusing on delivering solutions that meet the needs of the users of the service.
-Read about this approach
+Read about our approach.

 Good practice and knowledge sharing

 We want to learn from what works, and what doesn’t to bring the best of digital change to Wales.
 Organisations and individuals will be at different stages in their digital capability and how they design and deliver public services.
 The opportunity to share knowledge, approaches and ideas will allow colleagues across the Welsh public sector to share and learn from each other and improve the services they deliver.